 1998

-Minister for the Arts, Mark Fisher, officially opens the £3.2 million re-development of the School with funding support from the National Lottery through the Arts Council of England and the Foundation for the Sports and the Arts.
+Minister for the Arts, Mark Fisher, officially opens the £3.2 million re-development of the School with funding from the National Lottery through Arts Council England and the Foundation for the Sports and the Arts.

 1999

-Following the Hosier review of HEFCE funding of performing arts institutions, the School receives enhanced funding in recognition of its specialist status.
+Following the Hosier review of HEFCE funding for performing arts institutions, the School receives enhanced funds in recognition of its specialist status.

 2001